-Good, bad or indifferent Love Island is addictive TV.
-Is it just a guilty pleasure or something more?
-And can a series which cites gaslighting, slut-shaming and all the sexist stereotypes you can think of really fall just fall under 'harmless' viewing?
-Jennifer McShane reports.
+Good, bad or indifferent, Love Island is addictive TV.
+But is it just a guilty pleasure or something more?
+And can a series which cites gaslighting, slut-shaming and all the sexist stereotypes you can think of really fall under 'harmless' viewing?
+Jennifer McShane reports

 Sometimes, TV is just TV.
 It is what it is.
 It serves a purpose to entertain as much as inform.
 You don't have to watch programmes to be informed; from a pure entertainment factor Love Island ticks that box.
 It is entertaining.
-But it's also bizarre, sexist and misogynistic - in short, deeply problematic.
-And yes, the behaviour of some of the contestants is as alarming as it is surprising (Maura is our new hero).
+But it's also bizarre, sexist and misogynistic — in short, deeply problematic.
+And yes, the behaviour of some of the contestants is as alarming as it is surprising.

 Love Island frequently crosses the line from being a show we addictively love to hate to one that is also a grim reflection on societal stereotypes for women and men.
 The scales aren't even — both men and women are expected to fit a particular mould and look as perfect as possible.